KevenGonCabral/ALL-REPOSITORIES/README.md

 ## F <a id="f"></a>
 <a href="https://github.com/KevenGonCabral/Four-card-feature-section-html"> Four-card-feature-section-html</a>
-<ol>🔷 a feature section with four blocks using flexbox made with HTML & CSS </ol>
+<ol>🧾 a feature section with four blocks using flexbox made with HTML & CSS </ol>

 ## G <a id="g"></a>